-Retailer initiated price category code changes between Residential Low User and Residential Standard will be limited to one per ICP in a rolling 12 month period, unless the account holder at the ICP changes.
-This excludes changes between the default and ToU price category codes when the underlying price category code doesn't change.
+Retailer initiated price category code changes between Residential Low User and Residential Standard will be limited to one per ICP in a rolling 12-month period, unless the account holder at the ICP changes.

-If a customer wishes to switch to or retain the lower fixed pricing available under the Low Fixed Charge regulations they may need to demonstrate their eligibility for the pricing available under this regulation.
+If a customer wishes to switch to or retain the lower fixed pricing available under the Low Fixed Charge regulations, they may need to demonstrate their eligibility for the pricing available under this regulation.
 Northpower is not required to provide these price category codes to consumers who are not eligible under the Low Fixed Charge regulations, and thus the onus falls on the consumer to demonstrate their eligibility in order to assert their rights under that regulation.
 Northpower will not backdate price category code changes to any date earlier than the date that evidence of eligibility is supplied.